-3.7 Despite the arbitral tribunal's active case management, it sometimes happens that the parties repeatedly amend their claims or grounds thereof, or continuously present new evidence, and thereby complicate the efficient conduct of the proceedings, add unnecessary costs and jeopardise the fulfillment of the procedural timetable.
-To promote the swift and efficient resolution of the dispute, the arbitral tribunal may set a cut-off date prior to the commencement of any hearing referred to in Article 34 and order that after the cut-off date, the parties will not be allowed to present any new claims, arguments or documentary evidence on the merits of the dispute, or to invoke any new witnesses not previously nominated, unless the tribunal in exceptional circumstances decides otherwise (Art.
-33.3).
-The arbitral tribunal shall consult with the parties prior to setting such a cut-off date.

-3.8 The arbitral tribunal shall inform the parties and the Institute of the date by which it expects to issue the final award.
-The advance notice shall be given as soon as possible after the last hearing date, or the date on which the arbitral tribunal received the parties' last authorised written submissions.
-At the same time, the arbitral tribunal shall declare the proceedings closed with respect to the matters to be decided in the award.
-After the closing of the proceedings, no further claims, arguments or evidence may be presented with respect to the matters to be decided in the award, unless in exceptional circumstances requested or authorised by the arbitral tribunal (Art.
-39).

-3.9 The arbitral tribunal shall render the final award no later than nine months from the date on which the tribunal received the case file from the Institute.
-In case of a three-member tribunal, the time limit for the rendering of a final award starts only when each arbitrator has received the file (Art.
-5.2).
-The arbitral tribunal may, however, ask for an extension of the time limit by submitting a reasoned request to the Institute well in advance of the expiry of the original time limit.
+- 3.7 Despite the arbitrator's active case management, it sometimes happens that the parties repeatedly amend their claims or grounds thereof, or continuously present new evidence, and thereby complicate the efficient conduct of the proceedings, add unnecessary costs and jeopardise the fulfillment of the procedural timetable.
+To promote the swift and efficient resolution of the dispute, the arbitrator may set a cut-off date prior to the commencement of any hearing referred to in Article 33 and order that after the cut-off date, the parties will not be allowed to present any new claims, arguments or documentary evidence on the merits of the dispute, or to invoke any new witnesses not previously nominated, unless the arbitrator in exceptional circumstances decides otherwise (Art.
+32.3).
+The arbitrator shall consult with the parties prior to setting such a cut-off date. - 3.8 The arbitrator shall inform the parties and the Institute of the date by which he or she expects to issue the final award.
+The advance notice shall be given as soon as possible after the last hearing date, or the date on which the arbitrator received the parties' last authorised written submissions.
+At the same time, the arbitrator shall declare the proceedings closed with respect to the matters to be decided in the award.
+After the closing of the proceedings, no further claims, arguments or evidence may be presented with respect to the matters to be decided in the award, unless in exceptional circumstances requested or authorised by the arbitrator (Art.
+38). - 3.9 The arbitrator shall render the final award no later than three months from the date on which he or she received the case file from the Institute.
+The arbitrator may, however, ask for an extension of the time limit by submitting a reasoned request to the Institute well in advance of the expiry of the original time limit.
 If necessary, the Institute may extend the time limit on its own motion (Art.
-42).

-3.10 If the Institute determines that the arbitral tribunal has failed to comply with its duty to conduct the arbitration efficiently, and thereby caused unnecessary delay of the proceedings, the Institute may take this into account as a factor that reduces the arbitral tribunal's fees (Appendix II, Art.
+40). - 3.10 If the Institute determines that the arbitrator has failed to comply with his/her duty to conduct the arbitration efficiently, and thereby caused unnecessary delay of the proceedings, the Institute may take this into account as a factor that reduces the arbitrator's fee (Appendix II, Art.
 5.4).